What is Dyslexia?

 Dr. Levinson was then led to discover that simple, safe and side-effect- free combinations of inner-ear-enhancing medications and nutrients can rapidly and often dramatically improve or “cure” the varied dyslexic symptoms in 75–85% of treated children, adults — even seniors.

-It was also found that any impairment of inner-ear functioning can cause, trigger or intensify dyslexic symptoms.
-Even transient dyslexia may result in normal individuals when rotated.
-Also the astronauts at zero gravity became "dyslexic."
-This was reported by French scientists during a joint mission with the Russians — called “space dyslexia” by Levinson.
+It was also found that any impairment of inner-ear and cerebellar functioning can cause, trigger or intensify dyslexic symptoms.
+Even transient dyslexia may result in normal individuals when rotated; and astronauts at zero gravity can become "dyslexic."
+When this fascinating observation was first reported by French scientists during a joint mission with the Russians, Dr. Levinson referred to the astronaut's reversal disorder as “space dyslexia.”

-These insights as well as those leading to new understanding and methods of medically-directed screening, diagnosis, medical and non-medical therapies and prevention will enable all dyslexics to eventually attain dreams and ambitions never before considered possible.
+These insights as as many, many others derived from Dr Levinson' first hand examination of thousands of dyslexics led to a completely new and 4-D understanding of this previously misunderstood disorder.
+And his discovery of medically-directed methods of screening, diagnosis, medical and non-medical therapies and prevention will enable all dyslexics to eventually attain dreams and ambitions never before considered possible.

 By contrast, the brain-damage theorists mistakenly believe that vital processing centers and/or cells scattered throughout the thinking brains of dyslexics are severely impaired.
 And thus normally-received signals can’t be properly interpreted.
 Were this brain-damage theory true, then the IQ’s of dyslexics would be severely impaired and their prognosis or outcome would remain hopeless — despite all efforts and therapies.
 Sadly, primary structural and/or cellular abnormalities within the thinking brain can’t be significantly compensated for.
 And as might have been expected, despite escalating research efforts by gifted scientists, this flawed 100-year-old brain-damage theory has led absolutely nowhere scientifically in so far as medical ways of explaining, diagnosing, treating, and preventing the dyslexic syndrome.